wagnerjfr/mysql-group-replication-docker/README.md

 ```
 $ docker logs node1
 ```
 P.S.
-You must always remember to remove a stopped container (for instance running: "docker rm node1") and delete the MySQL data directory which was created, before running a new container with an existing name again.
+You must always remember to remove a stopped container (for instance running: `docker rm node1`) and delete the MySQL data directory which was created, before running a new container with an existing name again.

 ## Setup and start a group replication in the containers